 Attachment A is a schedule which describes the relevant documents and sets out my decision in relation to each of them.

 5 Decision

-The decision in relation to the documents in the possession of the Department which fall within the scope of your request is as follows:
+The decision in relation to the documents in the possession of the Department which fall within the scope of your request is to release 14 documents in part with deletions.